The Miner Lab studies rare diseases and cytosolic nucleic acid sensors

 Values: Teamwork, hard work, inclusion, and creativity

 RVCL is a rare disease caused by mutations in the TREX1 gene.
 Dr. Miner directs the RVCL Research Center at Penn and works together with national and international collaborators to care for patients with RVCL.
-Patients with RVCL (also known as RVCL-S, CRV, HERNS, or CHARIOT), develop eye and brain lesions that cause blindness, dementia, and premature death.
-We are working to discover the underlying mechanisms of disease and to develop treatments, and hopefully a cure.
+Patients with RVCL (also known as RVCL-S, CRV, HERNS, or CHARIOT), develop brain lesions causing dementia, retinal lesions causing blindness, kidney disease, liver disease, and premature death in 100% of affected individuals.
+Working with our collaborators in Japan, France, and Australia, we discovered that RVCL is a DNA damage syndrome that mimics radiation injury.
+More recently, we have developed novel therapies that prevent the damaging effects of RVCL-causing mutations in model systems.

 STING-associated vasculopathy with onset in infancy (SAVI) and COPA syndrome